estii20/dolce_vita_blog/README.md

 - [dj_database_url:](https://pypi.org/project/dj-database-url/) Used to allow database urls to connect to the postgres database.
 - [Gunicorn:](https://gunicorn.org/) Green Unicorn, used as the Web Server to run Django on Heroku.
 - [psycopg2:](https://pypi.org/project/psycopg2/) Used PostgreSQL database adapter.
-- [Summernote:](https://github.com/summernote/django-summernote) To provide a WYSIWYG editor for customizing new blog content and add images.
+- [Summernote:](https://github.com/summernote/django-summernote) To provide a WYSIWYG editor for customising new blog content and to add images.
 - [django-social-share 2.3.0:](https://pypi.org/project/django-social-share/) Used to allow users to share blog posts to their social media accounts.

 ### Software and Web Applications Used